NikaChek/openstack-vm-deployment/README.md

-# OpenStack VM Deployment with Terraform and Ansible
+# OpenStack VM deployment with Terraform, Ansible, and Kubernetes monitoring

 ## Objective

-Create a virtual infrastructure in OpenStack using Terraform:
+Create a virtual infrastructure in OpenStack using Terraform and Ansible, then configure a Kubernetes cluster with monitoring.

+### Insfrastructure goals

-- 3 Ubuntu 22.04 virtual machines
+* 3 Ubuntu 22.04 virtual machines
-- Shared internal network
+* Shared internal network
-- One external (floating) IP
+* One external (floating) IP
-- Port forwarding to access each VM via SSH
+* Port forwarding to access each VM via SSH

+### Kubernetes and monitoring goals

+* Install Kubernetes cluster (kubeadm)
+  * VM-1 — control-plane
+  * VM-2 and VM-3 — worker nodes
+* Deploy Prometheus and Grafana
+* Set up ingress (nginx)
+* Provide HTTPS access to Prometheus and Grafana interfaces

 ---